 - Shadow Scizor with Bullet Punch and Iron Head

-Note: Shadow Metagross outperforms every other Pokémon in the best counters list; however, there are a number of appropriate Mega Evolved Pokémon for this raid which will make same type Pokémon perform even better.
+Note: Shadow Metagross outperforms every other Pokémon in the best counters list, and Shadow Raikou and Shadow Swampert are only beat out by Mega Blastoise; however, there are a number of appropriate Mega Evolved Pokémon for this raid which will make same type Pokémon perform even better.

 How many players does it take to beat Mega Aerodactyl in Pokémon Go?

 Under ideal conditions, it is possible for three top level trainers to take on Mega Aerodactyl; however, this is a Mega Raid.
 You're going to want to go in with as large a group as possible to earn the most Mega Energy.
 If you cannot swing a full party, I would still aim for at least five trainers.